soypat/biquad/README.md

 # biquad
 Lightweight Bilinear Transform (BLT) filter implementations for DSP in sensor fusion and audio.

+This is mostly a toy library.
+For production ready filtering see [pctl](https://github.com/brandondube/pctl) by brandondube.

 Below is an example of usage and the resulting plot:
 ```go
 const (